enzoevers/AdventOfCode_EnzoEvers/day4/README.md

 When starting from card 1 and going down (increasing ID), the IDs `<=` the current ID cannot be copied anymore.

 At the start of the program there is a vector that maps card IDs to their total count (1 + number of copies).
-The index of the map is `the card ID - 1` (card IDs start at 1).
-Whenever the match-count of a card is found the copy count for the next match-count number of IDs is increased by `1 * number_of_copies_of_current_card`.
+The index of the map is `the card ID - first card ID`.
+Whenever the match-count of a card is found the copy count for the next match-count number of IDs is increased by `1 \* number_of_copies_of_current_card`.

 The total number of cards is then the